 This fourth of July we were invited for a second year in a row to go with friends to their family reunion at the family’s farm/ranch outside Grants, New Mexico.
 I have to say that this family represents the kind of accepting and down right Christian people I think the world needs more of.
 Let me explain.

 My family didn’t take a lot of what some would consider vacations when I was a kid.
 An annual trip camping for a few days in the nearby mountains was about all we managed most years.
 There were also times when we packed up to go somewhere more exotic like a national park, or to visit relatives far away.
 Among the memories of these trips I have shadows of memories where my parents were stressing about them — both before and during.
 I sometimes think a lot of the stress was financial, but the root cause is somewhat immaterial.
-The … Read the rest
+The bottom line is that I’m not sure vacations were all that fun for my parents.

 Stop, I'm told, and smell a rose.